 These were teamed up with oral and vaginal probiotics that contained probiotic strains showing promise for urinary tract and vaginal health.

 I had tried all of these separately (minus the vitamins and minerals) after reading studies about each of them.
 But I had never tried them together, or with a plan and a timeframe in mind.

 I started my new regimen.

-UPDATE: I’ve received so many requests to provide more information about my own regimen, so I’ve put together a list of products I used and the lifestyle changes I made.
-I don’t share this publicly because this site is about sharing factual information and experience, not selling products.
+UPDATE 2020: I’ve received so many requests to provide more information about my own regimen, so I’ve put together a list of products I used and the lifestyle changes I made.
+I don’t share all of this publicly here because this site is about sharing factual information and experience, not selling products.
 I prefer to share more detail about the full list of changes I made, via email, so we can discuss.
 If you would like more information on this, look for the green box at the end of my story that says ‘Receive More Information About My Approach‘ and share your name and email address there (not in the comments).

 Why Tracking Your Symptoms Can Help

 Now, I don’t know about you, but I love a good spreadsheet.
 And it’s amazing how much more fulfilling a health regimen can be when you plot it out, then mark off your progress daily.
 Feels so goooood.